wing5wong/artisan-whs-static/source/_news/2019-10-14_junior-debating.md

 show_in_slider: true
 date: 2019-10-14T00:51:41.908Z
 ---
-During the last week of Term 3 our Junior Debaters were all geared up for their final confrontations.
-Preparation had been thorough and presentations were practiced and perfected until the last minute.
+During the last week of Term 3 our Junior Debaters were all geared up for their final confrontations of the Regional Junior Debating John Prestage Competition.
+Preparation had been thorough and presentations were practiced and perfected until the last minute of the

 Our Whero and Kowhai team had to negate the moot: “This House will ban the use of plastic packaging”.